ml-for-nlp/recurrent-neural-networks/README.md

 ```

 How is sampling impacted?
 Can you experiment further with different types of cats?
 (Be creative!)
 What happens with different sequence lengths?
 When do things break?

+## Optimizing

+Work out a strategy to optimize your cat RNN.
+What evaluation function should you use?
+How will you integrate it into your code?
+What can you do about the randomness of the system?

+As always, try to think of a solution that could be implemented automatically.
+If you are confident, implement it!

 ## Expand your zoo